adventuregamestudio/ags/iOS/README.md

     ./buildall.sh

-This will download, patch, build and properly install the required libraries.
+This will download, patch, build and properly install the required libraries for armv6, armv7 and i386 architecture.
+No armv7s libraries are built.